mobri2a/vulcanusmax/README.md

 ## Notes

 **Extruder**: Do not exceed 30mm/s extraction speed.
-It's a geared extruder and it *does not like it.* (2/28/21 - note applies to the Bondtech Bowden extruder.
-Not certain of the max on the Bondtech Prusa extruder.)
+It's a geared extruder and it *does not like it.*

 # Build